 Frequently Asked Questions

-What is DevSecOps and how is it different from DevOps?
+What is DevSecOps and how is it other from DevOps?

-DevSecOps integrates security practices directly into the DevOps pipeline rather than treating security as a separate phase at the end.
-The key difference is that security testing, code analysis, and compliance checks happen automatically at every stage of development and deployment.
+In fact, DevSecOps for beginners integrates security checks into the DevOps pipeline.
+So, instead of treating security as a separate phase at the end.
+The key difference is that security testing, code review, and rules checks happen automatically at every stage of dev work and deploy.

 What does shift-left security mean in DevSecOps?

-Shift-left security means moving security testing earlier in the software development lifecycle, ideally starting at the coding stage.
-Instead of finding vulnerabilities after deployment, developers catch and fix security issues while writing code, which is faster and cheaper to remediate.
+Shift-left security means moving security testing earlier in the software dev work lifecycle, ideally starting at the coding stage.
+Instead of finding flaws after deploy, devs catch and fix security issues while writing code, which is faster and cheaper to remediate.

 What is the difference between SAST and DAST?

-SAST (Static Application Security Testing) analyzes source code for vulnerabilities without running the application, while DAST (Dynamic Application Security Testing) tests the running application by simulating attacks.
+Similarly, SAST (Static app Security Testing) analyzes source code for flaws without running the app, while DAST (Dynamic app Security Testing) tests the running app by simulating attacks.
 Both are essential in a DevSecOps pipeline and complement each other.

 What tools are commonly used in a DevSecOps pipeline?

-Common DevSecOps tools include SonarQube and Snyk for code analysis, OWASP ZAP for dynamic testing, Trivy for container scanning, and HashiCorp Vault for secrets management.
-Most CI/CD platforms like Jenkins, GitHub Actions, and GitLab CI have built-in security scanning integrations.
+Generally, common DevSecOps tools include SonarQube and Snyk for code review, OWASP ZAP for dynamic testing, Trivy for box scanning, and HashiCorp Vault for secrets care.
+Most CI/CD platforms like Jenkins, GitHub Actions, and GitLab CI have built-in security scanning merges.

 How do beginners start learning DevSecOps?

-Start by learning basic DevOps concepts like CI/CD pipelines and containerization, then add security tools one at a time.
-Practice by setting up a simple pipeline with automated SAST scanning and gradually add DAST, dependency checks, and infrastructure-as-code security scanning.
+First, start by learning basic DevOps concepts like CI/CD pipelines and boxization, then add security tools one at a time.
+Practice by setting up a simple pipeline with auto SAST scanning and gradually add DAST, dep checks, and setup-as-code security scanning.